Blended Course Map:CSD 709: Language Development and Disorders in School Age Populations: School Methods and Procedures in Speech Language Pathology

 Bloom's Level: Application and Analysis

-Evidence: Formative: What, Do, Because? to provide a rationale as to why specific clinical strategies were selected Formative: Discussion regarding the writing sample and differentiating language difference (dialect) versus language disorder Summative: Rubric to evaluate the clinical strategies selected and lesson plan proposed Summative: Individual and Team Readiness Assurance Test (iRAT/tRAT)
+Evidence: Formative: What, Do, Because? to explain why specific clinical strategies were selected.
+Formative: Discussion regarding the writing sample and differentiating language difference (dialect) versus language disorder Summative: Rubric to evaluate the clinical strategies selected and lesson plan proposed.
+Summative: Individual and Team Readiness Assurance Test (iRAT/tRAT)

 Time on Task: Pre-Class: 2-3 hours In-Class: 1.5 hours Post-Class: 10 minutes